 The iPhone 11 and iPhone 11 Pro, released last year, didn’t crack the top 5 of our devices but their trajectory looks to match the other iPhones.
 The iPhone 8 jumped up from 6th last year to 3rd this year.
 With strong build-quality and Apple’s long-tail software support better than ever, even after a couple of high-profile snafus, Apple owners keep their phones for a while.

-The iPhone X and iPhone 8, released last year, didn’t crack the top 5 of our devices but grew a lot over the year.
-The iPhone 8 finished 6th and the iPhone X at 7th.
-The 8 Plus fit between them.
-Samsung’s strength in number was pushed by the J7 Prime, a device popular with pay-as-you-go and flexible carriers like Metro by T-Mobile (formerly MetroPCS).
+Samsung’s strength in numbers this year was again pushed by the J7 Prime, a device popular with pay-as-you-go and flexible carriers like Metro by T-Mobile (formerly MetroPCS).

-While it’s too soon to see the impact of the iPhone XS or iPhone XR, it’s clear that many consumers are using and monetizing on older devices.
-The iPhone 5S and Samsung Galaxy S7, released in 2013 and 2016 respectively, both had strong showings for monetization, as did the iPhone 6S and 6.
+It’s clear that many consumers are using and monetizing on older devices.
+The iPhone 7 and Samsung Galaxy S8, released in 2016 and 2017 respectively, both had strong showings for monetization, as did the iPhone 6, released in 2015!